 What I love about taco casserole is that you can make it two days ahead of time.
 Meaning, you can make a huge batch, store it, and reheat for dinner.

-- To prepare taco casserole in advance, brown, drain and season your meat.
+Brown, drain, and season your meat.
 Place the ground beef in a greased baking dish and let cool.
 Cover with foil or plastic wrap, then refrigerate.

 When you’re ready to serve your casserole, take it out of the fridge, top with chips and cheese, and bake for 25 minutes at 350 degrees Fahrenheit.